lgatto/TeachingMaterial/README.md

 *Note that this is tentative ouline and minor modifications are likely to occur.
 Please watch this page regularly for updates.*

 **Lecture notes:**
+Notes are provided as the source file (.Rmd) and resulting html file for online viewing.
+If you'd like to print these notes, please use the intermediate md file and [gitprint](http://gitprint.com/).
 - 01/06/14 [Introduction to R](https://github.com/raphg/Biostat-578/blob/master/Introduction_to_R.Rmd)